shadowsocks/libQtShadowsocks/shadowsocks-libqss/README.md

 By default, it runs as local client.
 You have to pass `-S` or `--server-mode` if you want it run in server mode.

+If `config.json` is specified, most command-line options will be ignored.
 There is a `config.json` example for reference.

 License
 -------